 MYPD Phone Application: This downloaded phone application provides easy and quick communication with the Police Department.
 Users can submit questions and provide crime tips.
 However, emergency situations should be reported via phone.

-In Person Contact: In person contact can be made by going to Room 105D of the Chula Vista Main Campus during business hours.
+In Person Contact: In person contact can be made by going to the College Police Building (Building 22) located in Lot C of the Chula Vista Main Campus during business hours.